Display the SID of a computer or a user.

 To retrieve a user account SID, pass the account name (e.g. "-u administrator") on the command-line, and optionally the computer name.

 Obtaining the Users SID makes it possible to update specific user registry hives under HKey_Users

-When launched for the first time, PsGetSid will create the regkey
+When launched for the first time, PsGetSid will prompt you to accept the EULA.

 Get the SID of \\workstation64:

 Get the computer SID for the computer at IP address 192.168.2.5

 Get the domain SID for the domain ss64Dom:

 Get the SID for the user CaraJ from workstation64: